 — Cheese (grated cheese, feta, anything you like)

-— Vegetables: zucchine, onions, red bell pepper, mushrooms
+— Vegetables: zucchini, onions, red bell pepper, mushrooms

-- Meanwhile, mix the 4 eggs and about 200 g of ricotta cheese in a bowl.
+- Mix the 4 eggs and about 200 g of ricotta cheese in a bowl.
 Make sure it’s not lumpy and add salt and pepper to taste.

 — Basmati rice (or any non-sticky type of rice)